We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Does your pup strut down the street like he or she is owning the runway?
 Or maybe like they’re walking on burning coals?
 Well, it may be time for you to get them a pair of dog boots.
-Whether your dog’s look is all about fashion or function, shoes (or dog socks) protect their paws against the elements—dog footbeds can be very sensitive, so if they’re dealing with a lot of extremely hot, cold, slippery, and/or uneven surfaces, they should be outfitted in something that actually stays on their feet and allows them to walk without discomfort.
+If it’s just fashion you’re concerned with, your pup can look well-heeled as they, well, heel with designer collars.
+But if you’re looking for an accessory that’s still cute but very much about function, shoes (or dog socks) protect their paws against the elements.
+Dog footbeds can be very sensitive, so if they’re dealing with a lot of extremely hot, cold, slippery, and/or uneven surfaces, they should be outfitted in something that actually stays on their feet and allows them to walk without discomfort.
 And you know how overwhelming it can be to pick out your own shoes?
-Well, imagine doing it if you’re a dog—there are so many choices if you can even sneak away with a smartphone long enough to order from Amazon.
+Well, imagine doing it if you’re a dog—there are so many choices if you can even sneak away with a smartphone long enough to order from Amazon (plus figure out how to navigate a smart device efficiently without thumbs).
 Instead of letting your canine companion deal with the stress of sorting through all that dog gear, we’ve picked some of the best dog shoes and dog socks on the market and broken them down into categories so you and your pooch don’t have to.
 Read on for more!

 - Best dog slippers: PUPTECK Anti-Slip Dog Socks

-- Best dog shoes for hot pavement: QUMY Dog Shoes
+- Best for hot pavement: QUMY Dog Shoes

 There are a couple of features that the best dog shoes should have across the board.
 Firstly, they should easily slide on and off of your dog’s paws when you’re putting them on and taking them off, but they should also stay on for the duration of your dog’s activity.
 Lucky for our canine friends, many dog boots and dog slippers now have straps that tie around your pup’s ankle to ensure they stay in place.
 Secondly, you’ll want the soles to be anti-slip and thick yet flexible enough so they can walk freely while their paws stay protected from harsh objects, including glass, rock, ice, salt, etc.